 - Practice of Internal Auditing (43%)

 - Business Knowledge for Internal Auditing (22%)

 These Sections are the same as the three Parts on the standard CIA exam.
-However, for the Challenge Exam there are fewer questions than on the full CIA Exams and some topics in each Part are not tested on the Challenge Exam.
+However, for the Challenge Exam there are fewer questions than on the full CIA Exams and some topics in each Part are not tested on the Challenge Exams.
 Though some topics on the CIA Exams are not included on the Challenge Exam, most topics are included.
-In fact, over 70% of the syllabus for the CIA Exams is on the CIA Challenge Exam.
+In fact, over 70% of the syllabus for the CIA Exams is on the CIA Challenge Exams.